Skip to main content

 run all tests

-run tests on specific browsers
+Running tests on multiple browsers

-Run tests with Trace Viewer
+Run tests with trace viewer

 For a better developer experience you can run your tests with the Show Trace Viewer option.